Ajay80588/TaskManagement/README.md

 # Task Management Application
 This is a basic task management application where users can add, view, and delete tasks.The application consists of a backend API to manage tasks and a frontend application to interact with the API.

+-> Please use visual studio and visual studio code in admin mode.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: